sdarlington/sdarlington.github.io/content/posts/2019-11-26-the-a-to-z-of-skateboarding.md

     - review
 ---

 I should have believed the reviews.
-[This is not a good book](https://amzn.to/2pL3TQo).
+[This is not a good book](https://amzn.to/2pL3TQo) [affiliate link].
 A few light sniggers and that’s about all.

 The conceit is that Tony Hawks, writer and comedian, gets fan mail for Tony Hawk, celebrity skateboarder.
 He writes back.